alonitac/DevOpsBootcampUPES/projects/bash_networking_security/README.md

 ## Preliminaries

-Make sure you have an up-to-date version of branch `main` of out shared repo.
+Fork our shared GitHub repo (if you haven't done it before) Make sure you are synced with branch `main` of the original repo.

 Implement your exercise solution in branch `networking_ex/<your-alias>`. e.g. `networking_ex/alonit`.

 ## Build VPC in AWS (Amazon Web Services)